cau-riken/zaviewer/README.md

         * the image file extension ("`.tif`" as it is currently the only supported format)
     * There is only 1 overlay directory (named `overlay0_Regions`) which contains SVG files defining region delineations for each slice.
 These SVG files must conform to the following rules described [here](#dev-regionsvg).
 ZAViever includes a simple region editing feature to interactively create those SVG files and edit their content (see [here](#dev-regionedit)).

-3. The overall structure of the input directory looks like this:
+    To sum things up, the overall structure of the input directory should look like this:

     ```
     .